senzing-garage/template-python/README.md

 Senzing Docker images follow the [Linux File Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf).
 Inside the docker container, Senzing artifacts will be located in `/opt/senzing`, `/etc/opt/senzing`, and `/var/opt/senzing`.

-1. :pencil2: Specify the directory containing the Senzing installation.
+1. :pencil2: Specify the directory containing the Senzing installation on the host system (i.e. *outside* the docker container).
    Use the same `SENZING_VOLUME` value used in the prior steps.
    Example: